Alan Rouse: 1986 K2 disaster

 On the way down, they found Wolf asleep in the snow and persuaded her to descend.
 They also met Kurt Diemberger and Julie Tullis, still on their way up, and tried to persuade them to descend but with no success.
-Diemberger and Tullis also summitted but very late, at dusk which occurred around 7 pm.
+Diemberger and Tullis also summited but very late, at dusk which occurred around 7 pm.
 On the descent, Tullis fell.
 Even though she survived, both Tullis and Diemberger had to spend the night bivouacked in the open.

 Eventually, all the climbers reached Camp IV, where Hannes Wieser waited.
 The seven waited for the storm to abate.
 Instead, the storm worsened with much snow, winds over 160 km/h, and sub-zero temperatures.
 With no food or any gas to melt snow into water in the stoves, the situation soon became life-threatening.
 Tullis died during the night of 6 – 7 August, presumably of HAPE (high altitude pulmonary edema), a common consequence of lack of oxygen and low air pressure at extreme altitudes.
 The other six climbers stayed for the next three days, but remained barely conscious.
 On 10 August the snow stopped, but the temperature dropped, and the wind continued unabated.
 The climbers, although severely weakened, decided they had no option but to descend to a lower base camp.

 Rouse, when conscious, was in agony, and the other climbers left him so as to save their own lives.
 Of the seven climbers who had originally reached Camp IV on 4 and 5 August, only Diemberger and Bauer reached Base Camp.

 Rouse is presumed to have died on 10 August 1986.
 He was survived by his girlfriend, Deborah Sweeney, who gave birth to their daughter, Holly, three weeks later.